iiepdev/Spatialized-school-age-populations/README.md

 Note that the full databases used can be downloaded from https://box.iiep.unesco.org/s/TkPrnQyXYr6Qtjd

+This material has been partly funded by UK aid from the UK government; however the views expressed do not necessarily reflect the UK government’s official policies.

 This tool was helpful?
 Let us know how you used it, and suggest improvements by contacting us development@iiep.unesco.org